Growing succulents is a hobby that is growing in popularity. Succulents are easy to grow and look beautiful when given proper care.

 Mealybugs are little white bugs that suck juices from plants and cause damage to the plant’s stem, leaves, and flowers.

-You can identify mealybugs on your plant by their cottony white mass and honeydew excrement on the leaves of your cactus.
+You can identify mealybugs on your plant by their cottony white mass and honeydew excrement on the leaves of your plants.

-You can get rid of mealybugs on your cactus by dabbing with a cotton ball soaked in isopropyl alcohol or by washing your plant with soap and water.
+You can remove mealybugs on your cactus by dabbing with a cotton ball soaked in isopropyl alcohol or washing your plant with soap and water.

 Scale Insects